"Art is knowing how to transfuse in a painting, in a sculpture, in an architecture, in a music

 I was invited to participate with my instruments in exhibitions at the Violin Museum of Cremona, at the National Gallery of Parma.
 My instruments are in Taiwan, USA, UK, Israel, Germany, Austria, Spain, Czech Republic, China, Italy.

 There is an imponderable aspect in the art of violin making which attracts me strongly: making instruments that over time acquire their own "personality" and uniqueness, the sum of the skills of a luthier and a musician who impress their own sound on that instrument.
+Time adds the fascination that great instruments possess.

 The challenge of contemporary lutherie is to deal with a "form", the violin, which has remained almost unchanged since its appearance in the late Renaissance until today, and which has reached such aesthetic perfection that any variation would be inappropriate and inconsistent.